christianb93/openstack-labs/roles/octavia_controlplane/README.md

 * octavia_keystone_user_password - a password for the new octavia user in Keystone
 * mq_node - the node on which RabbitMQ is running
 * rabbitmq_password - password of the RabbitMQ user
+* amphora_image_url - URL of the Amphora image to use

 Dependencies
 ------------